Home

 John passed away in about 1887.
 The exact details of his passing are not known.

-Caroline outlived her husband by nearly a quarter of a century.
-As she reached her 80s, "she was an invalid, suffering greatly much of the time," her obituary said.
+As she entered her 80s, "she was an invalid, suffering greatly much of the time," a newspaper said.
 "Throughout these weary years, however, she was patient and uncomplaining, awaiting the true Christian submission to the Lord's own good time, and relying on the precious promises of the book she loved so well."

 For more information on this branch, contact descendant Sandra Paser.
 Others have helped collect and preserve the Pring family history over the years, including Betty McClanahan, who compiled much of the information on which this biography is based.